grapery/grapery/doc.md

 ## interview

-I graduated from SCUT university with a Bachelor's degree in computer software in 2012
+I graduated from SCUT university with a Bachelor's degree in computer software in 2012。 Since then, I have been working in software development and have experienced four different companies。 At the beginning, I was doing C++ development.
+Later, because I wanted to do some web service development, and I learned the go language in 2010, I switched to go language development two years later, and it has been up to now.
+Using go language to develop single services and distributed systems makes me enjoy programming

+In addition to these：

+I like Playing football, hiking, and reading history and economics, but also interested in cutting-edge physics.
+Since I am doing information system development, I sometimes try to interpret history from the perspective of a distributed information processing system.
+This is very interesting and it is easy to help myself understand some things in history.

 ---